sid3xyz/straylightecho/README.md

 # StraylightEcho.com - Interactive 3D IRC Network Hub

-The official website for the Straylight IRC Network featuring an immersive 3D interface and community portal.
+The official 3D interface for the Straylight IRC Network, created by sid3.xyz, featuring an immersive 3D interface and community portal.

 ## Features